 The doctrine that people should be free to do as they please has been developing over the past few hundred years.
 This doctrine will lead directly to Antichrist, to the lawless one.
 God always works in terms of government, of law, of order.
 The person who resists those who have the rule over him (except in the unusual situations we mentioned previously) is resisting God (Romans 13:2).

 The Catholic Church historically has kept its members under obedience.
 As the pendulum has swung (in Protestantism) away from ecclesiastical authority there has arisen a disregard and, in some instances, a contempt for spiritual authority.
 This is true not only in secular society but also among the believers.
 It appears today each believer (especially in many Christian assemblies) feels free to do what is right in his own eyes.
 There is little fear of God or His leaders.

 Because of the presumption in the churches of his day (and in ours), Jude reminds us of the manner in which God dealt with Korah:

-Woe unto them! for they have gone in the way of Cain, and ran greedily after the error of Balaam for reward, and perished in the gainsaying of Core.
+Woe to them!
+For they have gone in the way of Cain, have run greedily in the error of Balaam for profit, and perished in the rebellion of Korah.
 (Jude 1:11)